What should we bring to the hospital?

 Bring along a favorite item.
 Children often find it comforting to have something familiar with them at the hospital like a favorite toy, blanket, doll or stuffed animal.

 Will my child be in pain?

 Children are given prescription pain medications after surgery.
 By the next day, most children have switched from prescription pain medications to over-the-counter acetaminophen or ibuprofen.

 When can my child return to school?

 Your child can return to school when you feel they are ready.
 We do not place restrictions on their return to school.

 A post perc protocol will be provided that addresses the specifics of care after percs including bathing and showering, swimming, activities, brace wear and PT.

 Will we need follow up appointments?

 We love to follow your progress but no postop visits are required.
 If you are local and having your casts removed here, we will see you at that time and then 3-4 months later.
 The International SDR/Percs group will have an appointment scheduled for them to allow 3 days of PT in new braces.
-If you are coming to see Dr. Park and want to see Dr. Dobbs, we can arrange that.
+If you are coming to see Dr. Park and want to see your orthopedic surgeon, we can arrange that.
 We are always available for questions or concerns, and you are encouraged to send videos of your child’s progress via e-mail, YouTube or Facebook.